Candoris/candoris.github.io/index.md

 title: Salesforce Help Document
 ---

-# Candoris Help Document #
+# Salesforce Help Document #
-Thank you for visiting the Candoris Help Document today.
+Thank you for visiting Candoris's Salesforce Help Document today.
 You can use the links below to navigate to a specific subject, or your browser's find option (ctrl+f for windows, cmd + f for mac) to search a term.

 * [Accounts](#accounts)
 * [Contacts](#contacts)